fluxcd/website/content/en/docs/use-cases/gh-actions-manifest-generation.md

 #### Motivation for this Guide

-In Flux v2 it is assumed if users want to run more than `Kustomize` with `envsubst`, that it will be done outside of Flux; the goal of this guide is to show several common use cases of this pattern in secure ways.
+In Flux v2 it is assumed if users want to run more than `Kustomize` with `envsubst`, or other types of manifest generation that can be done natively through Kustomize, that it will be done outside of Flux's Kustomize controller; the goal of this guide is to show several common use cases of this pattern in secure ways.

 #### Demonstrated Concepts

-It is intended, finally, to show through this use case, three fundamental ideas for use in CI to accompany Flux automation:
+It is intended, finally, to show through this use case, a straightforward approach to use Flux to release manifests from CI.

-1. Writing workflow that can commit changes back to the same branch of a working repository.
-1. A workflow to commit generated content from one directory into a different branch in the repository.
-1. Workflow to commit from any source directory into a target branch on a different repository.
+This is demonstrated in a way that writes forward to an OCI repository instead of writing back to Git as in previous versions, mainly for security posturing reasons but also for simplicity.

+This workflow builds and pushes (or simply pushes) YAML manifests to a versioned storage, the OCIRepository, which Flux's Kustomize controller can consume.
+This means that any manifests which your CI can generate can be versioned and stored, tested once published, and promoted for release.

-Readers can interpret this document with adaptations for use with other CI providers, or Git source hosts, or manifest generators.
+Users can interpret this document with adaptations for use with other CI providers, or Git source hosts, or image registries, or manifest generators.

+The first example should be good enough to support any plain YAML manifests which are not edited by CI.
+This should be good enough for most use cases.

-Jsonnet is demonstrated with examples presented in sufficient depth that, hopefully, Flux users who are not already familiar with manifest generation or Jsonnet can pick up `kubecfg` and start using it to solve novel and interesting configuration problems.
+Jsonnet is also demonstrated in the subsequent examples presented in sufficient depth that, hopefully, Flux users who are not already familiar with manifest generation or Jsonnet can pick up `kubecfg` and start using it to solve novel and interesting configuration problems after reading this guide.

 ### The Choice of GitHub Actions

-There are authentication concerns to address with every CI provider and they also differ by Git provider.
+When this guide was first created, it did not include OCI Repositories and instead used Git branches as a target for CI output of the generated manifests.
+GitHub Actions was chosen deliberately as there are authentication concerns to address with every CI provider and they also differ by Git provider, but GHA solves this collaboration problem well.

-Given that GitHub Actions are hosted on GitHub, this guide can be streamlined in some ways.
-We can almost completely skip configuring authentication.
-The cross-cutting concern is handled by the CI platform, except in our fourth and final example, the *Commit Across Repositories Workflow*.

-From a GitHub Action, as we must have been authenticated to write to a branch, Workflows also can transitively gain write access to the repo safely.

-Mixing and matching from other providers like Bitbucket Cloud, Jenkins, or GitLab will need more attention to these details for auth configurations.
-GitHub Actions is a platform that is designed to be secure by default.
+With the introduction of `OCIRepository` sources, many things can be simplified now.
+There is no more need for a *Commit Across Repositories Workflow*, or any complicated trust graph.
+Each Git repository with manifests can provide an app image (or rootfs media type image layers) and Kubernetes manifests bundled as a separate OCI Artifact, or even bundled together in the same OCI Image.

+It is no longer necessary for these workflows to write back to Git.
+There were many other great reasons to choose GitHub Actions, so this guide today still uses it.

 ## Manifest Generation Examples